-The Trust Board is responsible for:

-Ensuring that the school has robust risk management procedures in place.

-Ensuring that the school has a business continuity plan in place, where required.

-Evaluating the effectiveness of each school’s remote learning arrangements.

-Reviewing the effectiveness of this policy on an annual basis.

 The Headteacher is responsible for:

-Ensuring that staff, parents and students adhere to the relevant policies at all times.
+Ensuring that staff, parents and pupils adhere to the relevant policies at all times.

 Ensuring that there are arrangements in place for identifying, evaluating, and managing the risks associated with remote learning.

 Ensuring that there are arrangements in place for monitoring incidents associated with remote learning.